• Skip to primary navigation

 • STEP 1).
 Melt chocolate.
 Combine chocolate and butter in a heat-safe bowl and melt in the microwave in short bursts with frequent stirring until completely melted, smooth and glossy.

-• Corn starch - As I mentioned, they happen to be gluten-free because I use corn starch instead of flour.
+• Corn starch - As I mentioned, they happen to be gluten-free because I use corn starch instead of all purpose flour.
 Corn starch gives these the silkiest texture - they're practically velvet.

 • Mixing method - follow the instructions precisely to ensure you get the shiny crust and dissolve the sugar.

-1) First bring your egg to room temperature.
+• Bring your egg to room temperature.
+This is very important to develop the shiny crust on the cookies because a cold egg will do a poor job of dissolving the sugar.
 You can do this by taking them out of the fridge 1 hour before baking, or submerge them in warm water for 10 minutes.

-2) Beat egg with sugar for several minutes until pale and thick.
+• Beat egg with sugar until pale and thick.
 This will help the sugar dissolve to create a very moist texture and also provide structure since there is very little starch in this recipe.
+It will also create the crackly crust.

 RECIPE FAQ